Tyl3r-s/book_search_app/README.md

 ### Testing
 To test this app:<br />
-1. Clone the repo here :  <br />
+1. Clone the repo here : https://github.com/Vinyldude8896/book_search_app <br />
 2. Install depenencies using npm istall. <br />
 3. from the root folder run npm start <br />
 4. Browser should open to this page: http://localhost:3000/#home <br />
 5. Try nagigation around the site <br />
 6. Test out the form in the contact Me section <br />
-7. Also test out the live Github page here: https://vinyldude8896.github.io/portfolio_react/
+7. Also test out the deployed here:

 ### Questions
     email address : kevinnivek@me.com